Dual Degree with the London School of Economics

-During the first year at Sciences Po, students are integrated within the Master European Affairs (MAE), and choose their policy stream where they can follow courses only in English or in English and in French.
+During the first year at Sciences Po, students join the Master European Affairs (MAE), and choose their policy stream where they can follow courses only in English or in English and in French.

 Students of the dual degree attend a joint seminar providing an introduction to research on European affairs.
 Its aim is to familiarize students with the scientific literature on politics and governance in the European Union.

 Every week students meet scholars of the two universities, Sciences Po and LSE, to discuss about European politics and governance through different perspectives: from political theory to sociology and political science and from economy to law.
 The participation to these seminars permits to students of the dual degree to prepare themselves for the second year at LSE.

 The second year takes place within the European Institute of the LSE and students choose among three different MSc, depending on their interests and their professional project: International Migration and Public Policy, Culture and Conflict in a Global Europe, Political Economy of Europe or European and International Public Policy.

 The second year at LSE is composed of three semesters.
 During the summer semester, students write a Master's thesis on a topic chosen during the school year.